Preparation Steps for Home Buyers

 - HOA Homeowners Association and/or CDD Community Development District Fee.
 HOA fees are common in Florida.
 CDD is not as common.
 If looking at a property online verify the fees.
 Many condos seem amazing based on the price but after adding in the Fees it can be more expensive then larger homes.

 - Special deals and incentives.
 As with the previous step, incentives and special deals change on a day-to-day basis.
-The only incentives, deals and pricing that matter are the ones that are available when a buyer is ready to make a purchase
+The only incentives, deals and pricing that matter are the ones that are available when a buyer is ready to make a purchase.
+My realtor service does not reduce what a buyer can get.
+But many times maximizes it through a strategy or special offers.

 - Homeowners insurance.
 While typically not a major expense it is still one.
 Just like with car insurance, Its a great idea to price around various companies to get the best deal.

 - Decide if you are serious.
+Address these issues first before seeing homes.
 Ask yourself if this is right for you?
 Is this something serious or just temporary excitement/entertainment like watching HGTV.
 Serious buyers don’t view homes then decide not to buy for reasons like the state or government has debt, fear of world economy collapse, great depression is coming, waiting on market pullback, or conspiracy theories.
-These kind of issues are reasons that confirm buying a home is not right for the buyer, and the home was never wanted from the start.
+These kind of issues are reasons that confirm buying a home is not right for the buyer, and the house was never wanted from the start.

 Create a Home Needs and Wants List